jmw-phys/iNORG/README.md

 The reference guide is placed in the `docs` folder.

 -------------------------------------------------------------------------------------------
-recent up data:
+recent big up data:

-Version: v1.8.00.p3 @ 2024.10.17
-    realized: Change the "random.h" file, and merge this random.h to the powerful C++ stdlib. next do : reduce the .cpp / .h in the "general" dir.
-    thinking: up data the control panel fro iNORG.

-Version: v1.8.01.p3 @ 2024.10.19
+Version: v1.9.00.p3 @ 2024.10.29
-    realized: Fix the bug for the 5 orbital with no constraint. next do : (same as prev)
+    realized: Fix the bug for the 2 or 3 orbital cases
-    thinking: (same as prev)